wixtoolset/web/root/documents/about/governance.html.md

 In many ways, the role of the benevolent dictator is less about dictatorship and more about diplomacy.
 The key is to ensure that, as the project expands, the right people are given influence over it and the community rallies behind the vision of the project leads.

-Additionally, [Outercurve Foundation](http://www.outercurve.org/) staff considers the project leads as the primary point of contact or first point of contact for the project for purposes of business operations including domain registrations, and technical services (e.g. code-signing).
+Additionally, [.NET Foundation](http://dotnetfoundation.org/) staff considers the project leads as the primary point of contact or first point of contact for the project for purposes of business operations including domain registrations, and technical services (e.g. code-signing).

 #### Committers